torik42/YaLafi/README.md

   The given Python module has to provide a function 'modify\_parameters(parms)' receiving the parameter object 'parms', compare the example in [definitions.py](definitions.py).
-- Handling of specified \\item\[...\] labels currently is less sophisticated: trailing interpunction from a preceding sentence is not repeated after the item label.
-  (This worked well for German texts.)
 - Environments of type 'enumerate' do not yet generate numbered labels.
 - Default language is English.
 It is also used for an unknown language.